Notting Hill

 Local amenities

-• The main Notting Hill shopping street is the famous Portobello Road, which, even when it’s not teeming with competing stallholders peddling their wares on Saturdays, is a shopping hub.
-Shops range from vintage fashion outlet One of a Kind to hippie survivor Alchemy, and there are some great finds to be had at The Portobello Print & Map Shop.
+- The main Notting Hill shopping street is the famous Portobello Road, which, even when it’s not teeming with competing stallholders peddling their wares on Saturdays, is a shopping hub.
+Shops range from vintage fashion outlet Lovers Land London to jewellery haven The Hirst Collection, and there are some great finds to be had at The Portobello Print & Map Shop.
 For CDs and vinyl of every musical hue, plus a lively programme of in store performances, head to Rough Trade.

 Green spaces